Skryvvara/Skryvvara/README.md

 <h2>:wave: Hi there!</h2>

-I am Dimitri, a System Integrator @ Procter & Gamble in Germany.
+I am Dimitri, a Junior DevOps Specialist @ fintus.
 Outside the office I like to spend my time tinkering on websites and learning all sorts of stuff about technology.
 I feel most comfortable with Nextjs using TypeScript and tRPC.

 <h2>:books: Known Languages</h2>